 California hardiness zones range from 5a to 11b.
 That means there’s tons of variation in temperature within the state!

 Both the latitude and elevation can significantly impact the hardiness zone.
-In general, areas with lower latitudes and lower elevations will have higher hardiness zones.
+Areas with lower latitudes and elevations will generally have higher hardiness zones.

-Many populous cities in California are too warm for peony plants to grow.
-Los Angeles and San Diego are in zone 10a, which means winter temperatures don’t fall below freezing.
-Along with these warm winter temperatures, these cities also have hot summer temperatures.
+Many populated cities in California are too warm for peony plants to grow.
+Los Angeles and San Diego are in zone 10a, so winter temperatures don’t fall below freezing.
+These cities also have hot summer temperatures.

 Some types of peonies can also grow well in California cities, including Sacramento, Fresno, San Jose, and Chico.